Arcsine law for random dynamics with a core: Introduction

 where each map is chosen with probability $\frac{1}{2}$ at each step, exhibit the arcsine law.
 The endpoints $0$ and $1$ are common fixed points of $f_0$ and $f_1$, and they are in fact \emph{indifferent in average} in the sense that

-Such an indifferent in average fixed point was also considered by Gharaei and Homburg \cite{GH2017}: they showed the ``on-off intermittency'' (which may be more easily observed than the generalized arcsine law; see Remark \ref{cor:1b} for details) for random iterations of two maps $f_0$ and $f_1$ on the interval $[0,1]$ such that \begin{itemize} \item[(GH1)] both $f_0$ and $f_1$ are diffeomorphisms, \item[(GH2)] $f_0(x) <x$ and $f_1(x)>x$ for all $x\in [0,1]$, \item[(GH3)] $f_0(0)=f_1(0) =0$, $f_0(1)=f_1(1)=1$ and \eqref{eq:1102a} holds. \end{itemize} See Figure \ref{fig1}.
+Such an indifferent in average fixed point was also called zero Lyapunov exponent at the boundary by Gharaei and Homburg \cite{GH2017}: they showed the ``on-off intermittency'' (which may be more easily observed than the generalized arcsine law; see Remark \ref{cor:1b} for details) for random iterations of two maps $f_0$ and $f_1$ on the interval $[0,1]$ such that \begin{itemize} \item[(GH1)] both $f_0$ and $f_1$ are diffeomorphisms, \item[(GH2)] $f_0(x) <x$ and $f_1(x)>x$ for all $x\in [0,1]$, \item[(GH3)] $f_0(0)=f_1(0) =0$, $f_0(1)=f_1(1)=1$ and \eqref{eq:1102a} holds. \end{itemize} See Figure \ref{fig1}.
 This was generalized to chaotically driven non-autonomous iterations of such a pair of two maps in \cite{HR2020}.
 See also \cite{AGH2018, HKRVZ2021, HP2019} for recent works for critical intermittency of iterated functions systems.

 The key in the proof of the arcsine law in \cite{HY2021} is the existence of a Markov partition preserved by each interval maps.
 In the present paper, we give a class of random iterations of two interval maps without indifferent periodic points but satisfying the arcsine law, by introducing a concept of core dynamics.
 As applications, we show that the arcsine law holds for some generalized Hata--Yano (HY) maps and some piecewise linear versions of Gharaei--Homburg (GH) maps, both of which do not have a Markov partition in general (see Figure \ref{fig1b} as examples and refer to Section \ref{ss:example} for precise definitions).